 While you may feel hesitant to detox so you can avoid these symptoms, the alternative can be deadly.
-At Westwind Recovery®, the goal of our medically supervised drug and alcohol rehab center is to make all of our clients as safe and comfortable as possible.
-We will evaluate your needs, get you stabilized, and work closely with you as you transition from detox to our meth addiction treatment program in an inpatient drug rehab.
+At Westwind Recovery®, the goal of our medically-supervised drug and alcohol treatment works to make all of our clients as safe and comfortable as possible.
+We will evaluate your needs, get you stabilized, and work closely with you as you transition to our meth addiction treatment program in an inpatient drug rehab.

 What to Expect in a Meth Addiction Treatment Program

 At Westwind Recovery®, we utilize evidence-based treatments for meth addiction and co-occurring mental health disorders.
-After a successful detox, clients transition to our meth addiction treatment program to uncover the causes of their addiction.
-Because addiction is a disease that impacts a person’s physical, mental, and spiritual well-being, we offer comprehensive, holistic addiction and mental health treatment options, including:
+Clients can enter our meth addiction treatment program to uncover the causes of their addiction.
+Since addiction is a disease that impacts a person’s physical, mental, and spiritual well-being, we offer comprehensive, holistic addiction and mental health treatment options, including: